The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - The social areas are NOT for play.
 (And the play areas are NOT for socializing.)

 - Likewise, if your bottom is noisy (likes to scream/constantly moan loudly) please gag them.
-If your scene is making excessive noise to the point you are infringing on other scenes, DMs reserve the right to step in and give the Top a warning.
+If your scene is making excessive noise to the point you are infringing on other scenes, DMs reserve the right to step in and give the Top a warning or even end the scene, if necessary.

 - Do not take food or open containers of drinks (except water) into the play areas.
 If food is needed for your scene, please make sure to clean up after your scene.
 NO FOOD-PLAY IN THE MANOR SECTION.